-What’s That Red Spot?
+What’s That Red Spot in Your Eye?

 When a red spot suddenly appears on your eye, it can seem alarming, even when it doesn’t affect your vision.
 A subconjunctival hemorrhage (SCH) is a red spot caused by a broken blood vessel on the eye.
 A burst blood vessel on the eye can look scary but is typically harmless.
 However, before patients move on from the red spot, it’s crucial to diagnose why it happened.